Writing Contests: Understand What Editors Want

 Increase Your Chances of Publication

-Writers who regularly get published and win writing contests have something in common besides talent.
-They are aware of what editors want and expect in a good story.
-They use this information and win regularly.
-Their stories are fresh, with strong characterization and voice, and surprising in some simple way that invites editors to read on.
+Writers who regularly get published and win writing contests are aware of what editors want and expect in a good story.
+They use this information and win often.
+Their stories come across as fresh, with strong characterization and a unique voice, and their writing surprises in some simple way that invites editors to read on.

-Lee kick started her novel-writing career with short story prizes, and I know many other writers like her who consistently publish and win contests.
+Lee is also a novelist, and she kickstarted her novel-writing career with short story prizes.
+I know many other writers like her who consistently publish their stories and win contests.

-Yet more than ninety percent of manuscripts are rejected or eliminated before the editor has finished the first page.
+Yet more than ninety percent of stories are rejected or eliminated before the editor has finished the first page.
 Fiona McCrae, director and publisher of Graywolf Press recently wrote:

 People often ask me how much I read of a manuscript before deciding whether or not to publish.
 The answer is that it variesthe more I like something, the more I read of it.
 However, it is certainly true that one can tell a lot from a first page.

-My agent sent this article to her list, and she added a personal note: "Fiona is being discreet: editors rarely get beyond the first page."
+My agent sent this article to her list of authors, and she added a personal note: "Fiona is being discreet: editors rarely get beyond the first page."

-Most authors who submit poorly written manuscripts make mistakes that could have been easily corrected.
+Most authors who submit poorly written manuscripts make mistakes that could have been corrected with ease.
 Maybe they rushed the manuscript, maybe they're too close to it to see the problems, or maybe they're not yet aware of what editors expect.
-Whatever the reason, you can make yourself aware of any issues by investing in some inexpensive feedback.
-It doesn't have to be your text that editors and jurors set aside after the first page.
-And there is no better time than right now to find out if you're on the winning track with your writing.
+Whatever the reason, anyone can become aware of potential issues by investing in inexpensive feedback.

 Many hopeful writers have no chance of winning and don't even know it.
 You don't have to be one of them.